4 FLASH

 Steps to check:

 • Clean flame sensor: Locate the flame sensor rod on the burner assembly of the Luxaire furnace.
-Remove the mounting screw, pull out the sensor, and gently clean the metal rod with fine steel wool or emery cloth until shiny.
-Wipe with a clean dry cloth and reinstall firmly.
+Remove the mounting screw, pull out the sensor, and gently clean the metal rod with fine steel wool or emery cloth until it is shiny.
+Wipe it with a clean, dry cloth and reinstall it firmly.

 Advertisements